zackw/readings.owlfolio.org/content/2015/09-16-encore-lightweight-measurement-web-censorship.md

 considerations.
-Doing this at all is controversial---in a box on the first page, above the title of the paper, there's a statement from the SIGCOMM 2015 program committee, saying the paper almost got rejected because some reviewers felt it shouldn't be done.
+Doing this at all is controversial---in a box on the first page, above the title of the paper, there's a statement from the SIGCOMM 2015 program committee, saying the paper almost got rejected because some reviewers felt it was unethical to do anything of the kind without [informed consent][] by the people whose computers are enlisted to make measurements.
 SIGCOMM also published a [page-length review][] by John Byers, saying much the same thing.
+Against this, the authors argue that informed consent in this case is of dubious benefit, since it does not reduce the risk to the enlistees, and may actually be *harmful* by "removing any traces of plausible deniability."
+They also point out that many people would need a preliminary course in how Internet censorship works and how Encore measures it before they *could* make an informed choice about whether to participate in this research.
+Limiting the pool of enlistees to those who already have the necessary technical background would "dramatically reduce the scale and scope of measurements."
-George Danezis wrote a [rebuttal][] arguing that the reviewers' concerns are based on a superficial understanding of what ethical research in this area looks like.
-I am largely in agreement with Danezis, although I would add that this does not mean I think Encore should go ahead as is.
-Rather, we need to look past the superficial notions that (a) informed consent is the gold standard for all research involving people in some way, (b) harm is binary---an experiment either does or does not harm each person involved in the study, (c) anyone interacting with an ethical problem is directly responsible for the entire scope of the problem.
+Finally they observe that the benefits of collecting this data are clear, whereas the risks are nebulous.
+In a similar vein, George Danezis wrote a [rebuttal][] of the public review, arguing that the reviewers' concerns are based on a superficial understanding of what ethical research in this area looks like.

 Let's be concrete about the risks involved.
 Encore modifies a webpage such that web browsers accessing it will, automatically and invisibly